charleshb417/webrest/README.md

 $ mvn clean jetty:run
 ```

 5) Go to http://localhost:8080/webrest.
-Log in using the credentials "user" and "password".
+Log in using the default credentials "user" and "password".
+You can also click the "signup" link and create your own account.